mariadb-corporation/MaxScale/Getting-Started/Configuration-Guide.md

     maxpasswd MaxScalePw001
     61DD955512C39A4A8BC4BB1E5F116705

-The output of the maxpasswd command is a hexadecimal string, this should be inserted into the MaxScale.cnf file in place of the ordinary, plain text, password.
+The output of the maxpasswd command is a hexadecimal string, this should be inserted into the maxscale.cnf file in place of the ordinary, plain text, password.
 MaxScale will determine this as an encrypted password and automatically decrypt it before sending it the database server.

 ```
 [Split Service]